tkrop/go-testing/test/README.md

 **Note:** the general approach can be used to test any code calling `os.Exit`, however, it is focused on testing the `main` methods with and without parsing command line arguments.

+**Note:** In certain situations, `test.Main(func())` currently fails to obtain the coverage metrics for the test execution, since `go test` is using the standard output to collect results.
+We are investigating how we can separate these in the test execution from expected test output.

+## Convenience functions

+The test package contains a number of convenience functions to simplify the test setup and apply certain test patterns.
+Currently, the following functions currently supported:

+* `test.Must[T](T, error) T` - a convenience method for fluent test case setup that converts an error into a panic.
+* `test.Cast[T](T) T` - a convenience method for fluent test case setup that converts an casting error into a panic compliant with linting requirements.
+* `test.Ptr[T](T) *T` - a convenience method for fluent test case setup that converts a literal value into a pointer.
+* `test.First[T](T, ...any)` - a convenience method for fluent test case setup that extracts the first value of a response ignoring the others.

+Please also have a look at the convenience functions provided by the [reflect](../reflect) package, that allows you to fluently access non-exported fields for setting up and checking.

 [gomock]: <https://go.uber.org/mock>